Flow-IPC/ipc/README.md

      - Flow-IPC will automatically build in the way compatible with the way you've built jemalloc.
        (Our CMake script(s) will, internally, use `jemalloc_config` program to determine the chosen API-name prefix.)
+  5. (Optional, only if running unit tests) Have GoogleTest install available.
-  5. (Optional, only if generating docs) Have Doxygen and Graphviz installs available.
+  6. (Optional, only if generating docs) Have Doxygen and Graphviz installs available.
-  6. Use CMake `cmake` (command-line tool) or `ccmake` (interactive text-UI tool) to configure and generate a build system (namely a GNU-make `Makefile` and friends).
+  7. Use CMake `cmake` (command-line tool) or `ccmake` (interactive text-UI tool) to configure and generate a build system (namely a GNU-make `Makefile` and friends).
 Details on using CMake are outside our scope here;
      but the basics are as follows.
 CMake is very flexible and powerful; we've tried not to mess with that principle in our build script(s).